 He wrote that Hung’s adaption of Shakespeare appealed to local audiences by “Vietnamizing” the play: it was set in modern-day Hanoi.
-He also said the director’s strong personality was conveyed without losing the classical European features of the work.
+He also said the director’s strong personality was conveyed without losing the classical European features, Solid wood coffee table

 [Translation company - dichthuatnhatphuc - 180]

 Other critics found that Hannah McPake was too soft and sweet in her portrayal of Lady Macbeth, who tempts her husband into murdering for power.